-Is Your Employer or Competitor Misclassifying Imported Goods or Misidentifying the Country of Origin to Evade Customs Duties?
+Is Your Employer or Competitor Misclassifying Imported Goods or Misidentifying the Country of Origin to Evade Customs Duties (Customs Fraud)?

-MahanyLaw helps Customs evasion whistleblowers earn and maximize whistleblower rewards.
+MahanyLaw helps Customs fraud whistleblowers earn and maximize whistleblower rewards.

 Whistleblowers play an important role in preventing evasion of both import and export duties.
 Customs agents can’t inspect every ship, container, parcel, train and truck coming into the United States.
 These days, much of their time is directed at fighting terrorism, money laundering and drug trafficking.
 That means whistleblowers play an even more critical role in fighting customs fraud and evasion.

 This year, approximately 20,000,000 containers are expected to enter the U.S. by ship, rail and train.
 Customs and Border Patrol agents will inspect less than 2% and most of those inspections are looking for drugs and weapons.
 Even fewer outbound containers will be checked.

 The federal False Claims Act is almost as old as the first customs duties.
 Dating back to the Civil War, that law allows whistleblowers with inside “original source” information about fraud involving federal funds or programs to report the fraud by filing a claim in federal court.
 (These claims are sometimes called “qui tam lawsuits.”)
 If the government or whistleblower’s legal team ultimately recover money, the whistleblower gets a percentage of those monies.

 Whistleblowers Can Report Several Types of Customs Fraud for a Cash Award

 There are four common types of Customs Fraud

 - Misidentification of Country of Origin